 Looking at the numbers, the Pixel should run away here.
 The 5-inch display is an AMOLED panel, therefore producing deep blacks and strong colors.
 It has a 1,920 x 1,080 pixel resolution and a 441ppi pixel density, is covered in protective 2.5D Gorilla Glass 4, and Google claims it has an excellent viewing angle with little decrease in brightness.

 The iPhone’s Retina HD LED-backlit screen measures 4.7-inches, has a 1,334 x 750 pixel resolution for a 326ppi pixel density, and also a 2.5D piece of glass over the front.
 Although it has a lower resolution, it does still look great, but the Pixel’s AMOLED screen and higher pixel count will automatically make pictures, webpages, and games look better.
+It also works with Google’s Daydream VR headset, which is a big bonus.

 Winner: Google Pixel